Personable and Professional

 Chief William O. Landis, Public Safety Consultant

 Chief Landis specializes in public safety searches including police, EMS, medical examiner, and fire leadership positions.
-With over 30 years of law enforcement experience, he has served in multiple roles including School Resource Officer, Bike Team Member, Detective, Corporal, Patrol Sergeant, Detective Sergeant, SAFE (SWAT) Team Member, Commander, CINT Team Member, Operations Lieutenant, Deputy Chief and Police Chief.
+With over 30 years of law enforcement and Fire experience, he has served in multiple roles including Police Officer, Firefighter, School Resource Officer, Corporal, Patrol Sergeant, Detective, Detective Sergeant, SWAT Team Member/ Commander, Negotiations Team Member, Operations Lieutenant, Deputy Chief and Police Chief, and Public Safety Director.

-He holds a Master’s degree in Justice Administration and Crime Management from Bellevue University, a Bachelor’s degree in Fire Service Administration from Eastern Oregon University, and an Associate’s degree in Criminal Justice from Rogue Valley Community College.
-Chief Landis was certified as a Firefighter I, Deputy Medical Examiner and Executive from DPSST (highest police certification in Oregon).
-He is an active member of the International Association of Police (IACP), Oregon Association of Chiefs of Police (OACP), and serves as adjunct criminology professor at Rogue Community College.
+He holds a Master’s degree in Justice Administration and Crime Management from Bellevue University, a Bachelor’s degree in Fire Service Administration from Eastern Oregon University, and an Associate’s degree in Criminal Justice from Rogue Community College.
+Chief Landis was certified as a Firefighter I, Deputy Medical Examiner and holds an Executive Management Certification from DPSST (highest police certification in Oregon).
+He is a former member of the International Association of Police (IACP), Oregon Association of Chiefs of Police (OACP), and serves as adjunct criminology professor at Rogue Community College.

 Health and Human Services